TMMC/gulp-automation-starter/docs/tasks-and-usage.md

 ### copy-resources
 Run `gulp copy-resources` from CLI.
 Copy resources and rename some of them.
+The task optimizes images while copying them.

 ### jshint-src
 Run `gulp jshint-src` from CLI.